Amanat1599/Django_project/README.md

 # Django_project
 This is simple projest as a fresher.
 In This we also create session and engine to interact with local databse.
+I make an storefront app for further used.